-Another question I get all the time regards what TLC to give a lawn mower when you are ready to put it away for winter for another year.
-I answer both of these questions below.
+A related but different question has to do with what TLC you should give the lawn mower when you are ready to put it away for another year.

-To clean the deck of a lawn mower, execute the following steps:
+To clean the deck of a lawn mower, follow these steps:

-- Empty the gas tank and disconnect the spark plug wire.
+- Empty the gas tank (or run the mower until the tank is empty), then disconnect the spark plug wire.

 - Stand the mower up on its side.